Your data in the trial

 Some of your health data will be sent to GRAIL, Inc. in the United States (US), where some of GRAIL’s researchers and databases are.
 Only pseudonymised health data will be sent to the US.
 This means that any information that could identify you, such as your name, date of birth, and NHS number will be removed and replaced with a code number.
 Pseudonymised health data will be kept for up to 20 years after the trial finishes.

 All trial data is protected in accordance with the Data Protection Act (2018) and UK General Data Protection Regulation.
-Together, GRAIL and King’s are the Data Controllers for trial data.
+Together, GRAIL and QMUL are the Data Controllers for trial data.
 This means that they can make decisions about how this data can be used.
 You can read more about how trial data can be used by reading our privacy notice.

 Who can access your data

-Your data is accessed by GRAIL and King’s staff involved in the trial, for the purposes of the trial and only where necessary for carrying out their parts of the trial.
+GRAIL, QMUL and King’s staff will only access data for the purposes of the trial and only where necessary for carrying out their parts of the trial.
 Only the members of the trial team who need to see your data have access to it.

 The trial uses the services of third-party organisations in the UK and outside the UK for activities such as letter mailing and call centre services.
 These organisations may need to access some of your data to perform these services.
 Other third-party organisations that are not involved in the trial will not have access to your data.